WalterJr10/WalterJr10/README.md

-- 👋 Hi, I’m @WalterJr10 (Walter).
+- 👋 Hi, I’m @WalterJr10 (Walter) and I'm from Argentina 🇦🇷.
+- 💙💛💙 Boca Juniors
 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning JAVA, Python and English language.
-- 💞️ I’m looking to collaborate on software engineering.
 - Actually doing some projects with Reactjs

-🍊